tsujan/Kvantum/Kvantum/INSTALL.md

  * `libqt5-qttools-devel`
  * `kwindowsystem-devel` (required with Qt >= 5.11)

-**Only for Tumblweed users!** Thanks to [trmdi](https://github.com/trmdi), you can install Kvantum, by executing:
+**Only for Tumblweed users!** Thanks to [trmdi](https://github.com/trmdi), you can install Kvantum directly, by executing:

     sudo zypper ar obs://home:trmdi trmdi
     sudo zypper in -r trmdi kvantum

-For Leap users, see [#Compilation](#compilation) on how to compile and install Kvantum.
+For Leap users, see [Compilation](#compilation) on how to compile and install Kvantum.

 ### Red Hat based distributions

-Before installing Kvantum in Red Hat based distributions like Fedora, install the required packages:
+If you want to compile Kvantum from its source in Red Hat based distributions like Fedora, you will need these packages:

  * `gcc-c++`
  * `libX11-devel`